Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Results

-The present data-driven technique captures the aerodynamic features of the flow from vorticity data, as shown in figure~\ref{fig:SVC}.
+The present data-driven technique captures the aerodynamic features of the flow from vorticity data, as shown in figure~\ref{fig:Cl-er}$(a)$.
 The peaks of the leading singular value coincide with the lift coefficient.
 For \(G=2\) and \(G=-2\), the lift responses have similar magnitudes but are mirrored by the gust sign; in the negative case, the leading singular value remains slightly larger after the encounter (more retained energy), thus \(C_L(t)\) decays more slowly.
 Increasing the gust size to \(D=1.5\) amplifies the peak–trough excursion and extends the duration of post-impingement oscillations in lift, consistent with the trend of the first singular value and a rise in the smaller singular values.
 For the strongest-intensity case \((G=4)\), the smaller singular values approach the leading singular value and remain elevated (the spectrum does not fully relax), producing the largest overshoot/undershoot and long-lived, multi-frequency lift oscillations.
+The rise in the singular values also indicates a fast growth rate of the error, as shown in figure~\ref{fig:Cl-er}$(b)$ in which the error is defined as \( \varepsilon = \left\lVert \mathsfbi{V} - \hat{\mathsfbi{V}} \right\rVert_{2}/ (N \times M \times K) \).
+Under stronger multiscale activity, smaller modes gain more energy but are truncated, hence the unresolved content grows.